rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 The following tasks are executed asynchronous on threads from the CTP, adhering to the `actor` protocol:

-- all reading operations
+- read tasks from file
-- data decoding and encoding
+- JSON data decoding and encoding
-- sorting log records
+- read and sort log records
 - preparing output from rsync for display
-- preparing data from the logfile, not logrecords, for display
+- preparing data from the logfile for display
 - checking for updates to RsyncUI
 - write data to RsyncUI logfile